 5. The Story of Our Numerals: An introduction to mathematics.

 All of these stories are accompanied by illustrations and charts, and many by scientific demonstrations.
 They are all told to the children in the first months of their elementary experience, and so are re-told each year to the returning children.
 They provide principles and images that help children build a context for the knowledge they acquire throughout the six-year elementary program

-The Great Stories provide a context for all of the specific lessons, experiences, and projects in which the child will engage during her six years in the elementary program.
+The Great Stories provide a context for all of the specific lessons, experiences, and projects in which the children will engage during their six years in the elementary program.